aather/abyss/README.md

     - **webserver:** Open source "wrk" client is used to run RPS test again nginx or any other web server

  *NOTE: Every data point in the graph represents a single test result.
-Considering Tests duration can be more than 5 seconds, Time scale in graph is fabricated to keep data points to look like generated every 5 seoncs.
+Considering Tests duration can be more than 5 seconds, Time scale in graph is fabricated to keep data points to look like generated every 5 seconds.
 This is to keep time series database happy*

 ## Future Enhancements
 - Web browser interface instead of config file "env.pl" to setup and start metric collection